JBoerma/hmc-clinic-msft-2020/install/README.md

 # Install Guide

-An installer script is provided in this directory for ease of use on Debian systems.
-Do to the use of `apt`, the script will not run on other distribution
+In this directory, an installer script is provided for both the official NGINX with QUIC support and the unofficial NGINX with QUICHE support for ease of use on Debian systems.
+Due to the use of `apt`, the scripts will not run on other distribution.

+The installer scripts will automatically run the manual instructions listed below, and therefore are all that is needed to setup the server if no more configuration is required.

 ## Dependencies